-We are excited to welcome our Tomorrow Makers back to campus, but we also recognize our responsibility to do so safely and with a focus on the health and well-being of the entire campus community.
-This plan serves as a road map for students, employees, parents, and guests, outlining our strategy to resume world-class instruction while adhering to current health-and-safety guidelines.
+This plan serves as a road map for students, employees, parents, and guests, outlining our strategy to continue providing world-class instruction while adhering to current health-and-safety guidelines.

-The Penn College community joins the world in adjusting to a “new normal,” a circumstance that demands a high degree of personal responsibility in support of the collective health of society.
+The Penn College community joins the world in adjusting to circumstances that demands a high degree of personal responsibility in support of the collective health of society.

 - The campus community is expected to strictly observe social-distancing requirements.